hanane-issa/HDS_code_snippets/README.md

 # HDS_code-snippets
 Code examples from projects I have worked on.

--ResNet 34 units from scratch.
+-ResNet34 units and architecture: building from scratch.

--ResNet 50 units from scratch.
+-ResNet50 units and architecture: building from scratch.

+-Comparison of kNN and SVM model performance using publicly available data from the UCI ML repository (indian liver disease patient data).